 - The MakotiChronic Care Programme

-- Medicines and laboratory tests that will be used
+- Medicines and laboratory tests

-There are only two Makoti medical scheme options available to members.
+Currently, there are only two Makoti medical scheme options available to members.

 Two Makoti Medical Scheme Options to Choose From